Written by: Keith Tully

-The company is understood to be struggling to balance its books and to service some very sizable debts, with its financial prospects hindered considerably by the downturn in the price of its products in recent months.
+The company is understood to be struggling to balance its books and to service some very sizeable debts, with its financial prospects hindered considerably by the downturn in the price of its products in recent months.

 “We are taking this pause in production in order to re-evaluate and assess the situation following the outcome of ongoing discussions with our various stakeholders, including government and suppliers,” said SSI’s UK business director Cornelius Louwrens.